 Any notice from a bailiff relating to a potential controlled goods agreement, must include sufficient detail to easily identify each item, but even at this stage you can prevent the sale going ahead by paying off the debt in full.

 If you live in Scotland and are struggling with debt, Scotland Debt Solutions can offer professional guidance on how to deal with bailiff companies, and what to do if you are issued with an enforcement notice.
-With four offices around Scotland, we are able to offer a free same-day meeting.
+With five offices around Scotland, we are able to offer a free same-day meeting.

 Your personal credit score plays an important part in securing new loans and credit, and can affect your financial life for better or worse.
 Lenders use the information in your credit file to determine whether you present a high risk of default, and if your credit score is low, you may find it difficult to […]